$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies

 of $q$-degree $1$, $-2$, $0$ and $2$ respectively.
-For the case $n=2$ these correspond in the familiar \textit{cobordism language} (see for example~\cite{lqr1}) to a \textit{saddle}, a \textit{cup} followed by a \textit{cap} and a \textit{shift}.
-In the $n=3$ case these can also be translated to natural pictures (see for example~\cite{lqr1} or~\cite{mpt}).
-Moreover, the homomorphism $\widehat{t}_i$ is of $q$-degree $2$ and can be though of \textit{``placing a dot''} on the corresponding ladder.
-To make the notation cumbersome we use sub- and superscripts like $\widehat{F}^{(j)}_{p,i,\vec{k}}$ to indicate the position $p$ (read from right to left in the KL-R picture and from bottom to top in the $\mathfrak{sl}_n$-web picture), the (possible divided) power $j$, the residue (or color) $i$ and the weight $\vec{k}$.
+We will not recall the definition of these morphisms of matrix factorizations, see \cite{my} for the definitions, we only need to know their existence and that they satisfy the relations of the categorified general linear quantum group.
+Let us however briefly sketch how to think about these morphism.
+For the case $n=2$ these correspond in the familiar \textit{cobordism language} (see for example \cite{lqr1}) to a \textit{saddle}, a \textit{cup} followed by a \textit{cap} and a \textit{shift}.
+In the $n=3$ case these can also be translated to natural pictures, see for example \cite{lqr1} or \cite{mpt}.
+Moreover, the homomorphism $\widehat{t}_i$ is of $q$-degree $2$ and can be thought of as placing a dot on the corresponding ladder.
+To make the notation cumbersome we use sub- and superscripts like $\widehat{F}^{(j)}_{p,i,\vec{k}}$ to indicate the position $p$ (read from right to left in the KLR picture and from bottom to top in the $\mathfrak{gl}_n$-web picture), the (possible divided) power $j$, the residue (or color) $i$ and the weight $\vec{k}$.
 We sometimes skip some of them and hope that it is clear from the context in those cases.
-The $2$-action works roughly as we try to illustrate now.
-Given one of the $2$-cell generators of $\Ucatm$, one has an object given by the $\vec{k}$ and two $\mathfrak{sl}_n$-webs at the bottom $u_b$ and top $u_t$ by reading from right to left and apply an $E_i$ for each upwards pointing string with label $i$ one passes and an $F_i$ for each downwards pointing string with label $i$.
-Then assign a certain homomorphism between the matrix factorization $\widehat{u}_b$ and $\widehat{u}_t$ as a $2$-morphism.
-For example for $n=3$ and position $p=1$